Kasra1377/face-verification-with-siamese-networks/README.md

 ---
 Siamese Networks are a type of neural network architectures that consists of two or more convolutional neural networks(CNNs) that work in parallel.
 We call these CNNs subnetworks.
 All of the subnetworks are identical.
 In addition to this, these subnetworkshave the same parameters, architecture and weights.
 Any parameter updates are **mirrored** across both subnetworks; meaning that if the weights of one of the subnetworks is updated then the weights of all of the other networks will be updated as well.

 As mentioned, each subnetwork consists of a CNN network.
-Each CNN network recieves an gray scale face image with a shape of `(62, 47, 1)` with a batch size of 4.
+Each CNN network recieves a gray scale face image with a shape of `(62, 47, 1)` with a batch size of 4.
 Then the input process into these `Conv2D => BN => ReLU => Pooling` sequence and then it is converterd into a `48-d` vector by a `GlobalMaxPooling` layer.
 After this process, these networks return the vectore in order to model be able to calculate the `euclidean distance` between vectors and do the further processings.

 For the loss function, `Contrastive Loss` is used.
-The reason is that in many ways this loss function outperforms and more accurate than `Binary Cross-Entropy`.The contrasive loss is calculated by the formula down below:
+The reason is that in many ways this loss function outperforms and has more accurate results than `Binary Cross-Entropy`.
+The contrasive loss function is calculated by the formula down below:

 <p align="center">
   <img width="400" height="100" src="demo/contrastive_loss.png">